-Bozeman also offers a 4th year required clerkship in Emergency Medicine and a 4th year elective in Palliative Care.
-Efforts are being made to add more fourth-year elective and required rotations in Bozeman.
-Bozeman clerkships are administered through Bozeman Hospital, where the Foundations Phase of the MT WWAMI offices are.
+Bozeman also offers 4th year required clerkships in Emergency Medicine, Advanced Inpatient, and Neurology, along with 4th year electives in Palliative Care, and Endocrinology.
+Efforts to add additional fourth-year rotations in Bozeman, are continuing to be made.
+Future rotations are looking to include Advanced Outpatient, Ortho, and Cardiology.
+Bozeman clerkships are administered predominantly through Bozeman Health, where the Foundations Phase of the MT WWAMI offices are also located.
 Bozeman offers beautiful mountains for hiking, mountain biking, rock climbing, skiing, fly fishing, and exploring.
-Bozeman has festivals, art, culture, music, farmers markets, museums, fantastic restaurants.
+Bozeman has festivals, art, culture, music, farmers markets, museums, and fantastic locally-owned restaurants.
 Yellowstone Park is only a 90 mile drive from Bozeman and there is a lot to explore in the Park!

 Billings FM Clerkship Director, Mathew Westmark, MD and UWSOM student Derek Wille with patient.